-- 3. The decision shall be served on the parties in accordance with Article 25 of these Rules of Procedure. - 4.
-The decision shall be accompanied by a statement that it may be challenged pursuant to Article 263 of the Treaty on the Functioning of the European Union and Article 29 of Regulation (EU) 2019/942.
+- 3. The decision shall be served on the parties in accordance with Article 24. - 4.
+The decision shall be accompanied by a statement that it may be challenged pursuant to Article 263 of the Treaty on the Functioning of the European Union and Article 20 of Regulation (EC) No 713/2009.
 The statement shall include the time limit for commencing that action.